 A Study on the Effect of Structured versus Unstructured Company Advisors’ Feedback on Innovation Project Team Performance

-1Sarah CHEAH Lai Yin, 2Mark GAN Joo Seng, 1LI Shiyu, 3Bimlesh WADHWA
+1Sarah CHEAH, 2Mark GAN Joo Seng, 1LI Shiyu, 3Bimlesh WADHWA

 1 Dept of Management & Organisation, NUS Business School